- Community Partners

 Abuse in Later Life Grant and Technology Coordinator

-Sara has more than a decade of professional writing experience and also brings to the position the knowledge and skills of a webmaster, graphic designer, and media and communications liaison.
+Sara has more than a decade of professional writing experience and also brings to the position the knowledge and skills of a webmaster and graphic designer.
 Sara works in NCALL’s Madison, Wisconsin office.

 National Clearinghouse on Abuse in Later Life,

-a project of the Wisconsin Coalition Against Domestic Violence
+a project of End Domestic Abuse WI: The Wisconsin Coalition Against Domestic Violence

 Phone: (608) 255-0539